Pronounced: In-trah-MUSS-q-ler In-JEK-shun

 Complications associated with IM injections are:

 Depending on the medication, there is usually some discomfort at the injection site.
 Soreness in the muscle is also common.

 Tips for minimizing pain include:

-Follow your doctor's instructions care required for the injection site.
+Follow your doctor's instructions regarding care required for the injection site.

 Call your doctor if any of the following occur: